daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_m365_defender_portal.md

 ### Review

-In this demo, you explored the Microsoft Defender portal by walking through the content displayed on the landing page, you explored the options on the navigation panel that provides quick access to functionality that is part of Microsoft’s Extended Detection and Response (XDR) solution, Microsoft Defender for Endpoints, and Microsoft Defender for Office 365 (email and collaboration).
+In this demo, you explored the Microsoft Defender portal by walking through the content displayed on the landing page, you explored the options on the navigation panel that provides quick access to functionality that is part of Microsoft Defender XDR.
 Lastly you showed how Microsoft Secure Score can help an organization improve its security posture.